 Deforestation for agriculture in the tropics, followed by abandonment and subsequent regeneration, has resulted in large areas of secondary forest.
 Some authors have suggested that this secondary regrowth could help prevent mass extinction in the tropics by providing alternative habitat for forest species.
 However, current understanding of the biodiversity value of secondary forest is poor.
 To address this knowledge gap, we conducted a meta-analysis of avian responses to secondary forest succession, comparing data from 45 tropical secondary forest sites with nearby primary forest sites and investigating both species and functional diversity (dietary preference) based metrics.
 Species richness relative to primary forest increased with secondary forest age and reached primary forest values after approximately 50 years.
 The proportion of forest specialists relative to primary forest also increased with time since disturbance but did not reach equivalence with primary forest.
 Functional evenness was highest in young secondary forest and reached primary forest values after approximately 30 years.
 However, we found no difference between primary and secondary forest in terms of functional richness or functional divergence.
 Our results suggest that secondary tropical forests retain similar levels of avian dietary functional diversity to primary tropical forests and therefore, that levels of ecosystem functioning may be comparable in both forest types.
 Therefore, secondary tropical forest, particularly older regrowth, has high biodiversity value and can support important ecosystem functions.
 Secondary forest should be protected from further disturbance.
 However, preserving primary forest is vital to conserve forest specialists, which recover poorly in secondary forests.

-Key words: forest recovery; birds; dietary preference; ecosystem functioning; avian biodiversity
+Key words: forest recovery; birds; functional diversity; ecosystem functioning; avian biodiversity

 Acknowledgements